mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /command-line.md

 ## How
 If you're on a Mac, search for an app called Terminal.

-If you're on Windows, open cmd.exe.
+If you're on Windows, open cmd.exe or Powershell.

 ## Learn
 There are a lot of resources for learning the command line.
 We'll be using [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) in this class.

+Scholars' Lab has a great [tutorial](http://praxis.scholarslab.org/scratchpad/bash/).